compmem/smile/docs/tutorial.rst

                     interOrientDur=.2):
         self.timing = []

-The only variable we will need for testing later is an element to hold all of our timing information to pass out into the experiment.
-Next, let's add the stimulus loop.
+The only variable needed for testing later is an element to hold all of the timing information to pass out into the experiment.

+Next, add the stimulus loop:

 .. code-block:: python